On dynamical finiteness properties of algebraic group shifts: Generalizations

 \begin{corollary} Let $G$ be a polycyclic-by-finite group and let $A$ be an admissible Artinian group structure.
 Then every descending sequence of admissible group subshifts of $A^G$ eventually stabilizes. \end{corollary}

 \begin{proof} It is a consequence of Proposition~\ref{p:markov-alg-admissible} and Theorem~\ref{t:artinian-general}. \end{proof}

-Now let $G$ be a group and let $A, B$ be admissible Artinian group structures.
-A cellular automaton $\tau \colon A^G \to B^G$ is an \emph{admissible group cellular automaton} if $\tau$ admits a memory set $M$ whose associated local defining map $\mu \colon A^M \to B$ is an admissible homomorphism of admissible Artinian group structures.
+Now let $G$ be a group and let $A, B$ be admissible Artinian group structures. \begin{definition} A cellular automaton $\tau \colon A^G \to B^G$ is an \emph{admissible group cellular automaton} if $\tau$ admits a memory set $M$ whose associated local defining map $\mu \colon A^M \to B$ is an admissible homomorphism of admissible Artinian group structures (cf.~Definition~\ref{d:admissible-homomorphism}). \end{definition}